vijayaku003/Testbed/README.md

 # Testbed
 This repository contains the code for an Autonomous Vehicle Testbed.
 Objective of the setup is to test the performance of different degradation strategies in an Mixed Criticality System.
 For details regarding the architecture of the setup, please refer to the research paper  https://ieeexplore.ieee.org/document/8759239.
-A demo of this testbed is available at https://www.youtube.com/watch?v=A0PWjPjkqOY&feature=youtu.be Major components required to run this Setup
+A demo of this testbed is available at https://www.youtube.com/watch?v=A0PWjPjkqOY&feature=youtu.be Major components required to run this setup are the following:
 1. Electronic Control Unit implemented on the Texas Instruments Hercules Development Kit  (http://www.ti.com/tool/TMDS570LS31HDK)
 2. Gateway implemented on the FreeScale Kinetis KEA  (https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/general-purpose-mcus/ea-series-automotive-cortex-m0-plus/ultra-reliable-kea-automotive-microcontrollers-mcus-based-on-arm-cortex-m0-plus-core:KEA)
 3. Simulink